Cristyan-Lisboa/Cristyan-Lisboa/README.md

 ### About me ! :point_down:

 Hi!
-My name is Cristyan Lisbôa and I'm currently working on my masther's thesis in electrical engineering. :books:
+My name is Cristyan Lisbôa and I'm currently working on my PHD thesis in electrical engineering. :books:

 ### My goals